A warm super-Neptune around the G-dwarf star TOI-1710 revealed with TESS, SOPHIE and HARPS-N: Observations and data reduction

 \subsubsection{GMU 0.8 m}

-Within the scope of the \textit{TESS} Follow-up Observing Program (TFOP) Sub Group SG1, we observed a full transit of TOI-1710 b in R-band on 29 February, 2020, from the George Mason University 0.8-m telescope near Fairfax, USA (Fig.~\ref{fig:LC_GMU}).
+Within the scope of the \textit{TESS} Follow-up Observing Program (TFOP) Subgroup 1 (SG1), we observed a full transit of TOI-1710 b in R band on 29 February 2020 from the GMU 0.8 m telescope near Fairfax, USA (Fig.~\ref{fig:LC_GMU}).
 The telescope is equipped with a $4096\times4096$ SBIG-16803 camera having an image scale of $0\farcs35$ per pixel, resulting in a $23\arcmin\times23\arcmin$ field of view.
 The images were calibrated and photometric data were extracted using {\tt AstroImageJ} \citep{Collins:2017}.
-The images have typical stellar point-spread-functions with a FWHM of $\sim4\arcsec$, and circular photometric apertures with radius $5\farcs3$ were used to extract the differential photometry.
+The images have typical stellar point spread functions with a FWHM of $\sim4\arcsec$, and circular photometric apertures with radius $5\farcs3$ were used to extract the differential photometry.
 The photometric apertures exclude most of the flux from the nearest Gaia EDR3 neighbor (TIC\:705239235) $8\farcs8$ away.
 Although the timing of egress is not precise due to higher airmass at the end of observations, a $\sim$2800~ppm ingress was detected on target.